-Getting feedback from all your target personas is easy with UserTesting.
+Get feedback from all your target personas with UserTesting.
 You can add multiple distinct audiences to a single study making it simple to optimize experiences for all your customers.

-A audience, sometimes known as a participant group, is a subset of testers that match your demographic and screener criteria.
+An audience, sometimes known as a participant group, is a subset of test participants that match your demographic and screener criteria.
 If you have more than one group of target participants, you can add multiple audiences to your study with different criteria and screener questions (example: 5 business owners that are current customers, and 5 business owners that are not current customers).
 The participants from each audience will complete the same test tasks.

 This will result in two specific group of users that will participate in the same study.